 - A request that the issue be resolved

 Pretty straightforward, right?
-Well, there’s one more thing to consider — and it will affect what should be included in your letter: where it’s going.
+Well, there’s something else to consider — and it will affect what should be included in your letter: where it’s going.

 Where to Send a Dispute Letter on Your Credit Report, and Extra Details to Include

-Before we go on, it’s important to note that you should really be reviewing your credit report from all three CRAs.
-That’s because lenders don’t have to report to all three, which means your three reports could show different information.
+Before we go on, it’s important to note that you should really be reviewing your credit report from all three primary CRAs.
+That’s because lenders don’t have to report to all three primary CRAs, which means your three reports could show different information.
 And that leaves room for different errors to pop up.
-If you’re only looking at one report, you’re missing two-thirds of the puzzle.
+If you’re only looking at one report, you’re missing at least two-thirds of the puzzle.

 Back to the error.
 You only need to send a dispute letter to the CRA showing the error.
 If two CRAs are showing perfect credit reports and one is not, that’s the one the letter should go to.
 But before you finish your letter, you should know that each CRA might require a bit more than what the FTC spells out above.

 Equifax explains that what they need from you might vary based on the type of error you’re disputing.
 Here’s a general list to get started:

 - Copies of your driver’s license, birth certificate, and utility bill

 - Statements regarding the account with information in dispute

 - If you had your financial institution correct information on their end, include a letter from them stating that the change had been made